dhow/disk-mark-me/README.md

 | RND  | 4 KiB      | 32     | 1       |
 | RND  | 4 KiB      | 1      | 1       |

-Both Read and Write operations are tested for each configuration.
+By default, both Read and Write operations are tested for each configuration.
+This can be controlled using the `-b` option.

 ## Prerequisites